Fostered girl's murder shocks Australia

 Australian schoolgirl Tiahleigh Palmer was 12 years old when she came home from dance class and was murdered by her foster father.

-Hours earlier, Rick Thorburn had learned that that his teenage son, Trent, had sexually assaulted her.
+Hours earlier, Rick Thorburn had learned that his teenage son, Trent, had sexually assaulted her.
 They feared she might be pregnant.

 So the Queensland man killed Tiahleigh and dumped her near-naked body on a river bank.